-BENJAMIN ALPERS An associate professor of history, Alpers joined the faculty of the Oklahoma University Honors College in 1998.
+BENJAMIN ALPERS is Reach for Excellence Associate Professor in the University of Oklahoma’s Honors College, whose faculty he joined in 1998.
 His primary teaching and research interests concern twentieth-century American intellectual and cultural history, with special interests in political culture and film history.
 Among the courses he offers in the Honors College are colloquia on World War II in history and memory and film noir, and Perspectives courses on American social thought and politics and culture in the Great Depression.
-Alpers is also affiliated with the History Department and the Film and Video Studies Program.
+Alpers is also affiliated with the History Department and the Film and Media Studies Program.
 He is the author of Dictators, Democracy, and American Public Culture: Envisioning the Totalitarian Enemy, 1920s-1950s (UNC Press, 2002).
-Alpers is currently working on a book on Leo Strauss, Straussianism, and American academic and political life.

-RAYMOND HABERSKI, JR. An associate professor of history at Marian University in Indianapolis, Indiana, Haberski is the author of four books, including most recently God and War: American Civil Religion Since 1945 (Rutgers, 2012).
+RAYMOND HABERSKI, JR. Professor of History and Director of American Studies at IUPUI, Haberski is the author of five books, including God and War: American Civil Religion Since 1945 (Rutgers, 2012) and the forthcoming Evangelization to the Heart.
 For the 2008-2009 academic year, he was the Fulbright Danish Distinguished Chair in American Studies at the Center for the Study of the Americas (CSA) at the Copenhagen Business School.
-He is completing a book on Franciscan media for the Academy of American Franciscan History and has begun a project on Catholic thought from the end of the Second World War to the present.
+He is presently working on a book that considers Catholic thought on war and peace in American history.

 ROBERT GREEN II is a second year graduate student in the doctoral program at the University of South Carolina.
 He received his Bachelor of Arts degree at Georgia Southern University in 2008 in Creative Writing, and a Masters of Arts in History in 2012.
 Currently, his research interests are African American intellectual history in the 20th century, political history, and the United States after 1965.